When I was shopping for a BMW S 1000 R, I always remember that one seller was selling it to keep her other bike — a BMW R nineT.

 Reviews of riding the R nineT Scrambler are mixed.
 In short

-- Not really a scrambler: Compared to other retro scramblers (the Ducati Scrambler 800 and Triumph Street Scrambler), the R nineT Scrambler is the most powerful but also the most heavy and thus least likely to actually “scramble”.
+- Not really a scrambler: Compared to other retro scramblers (the Ducati Scrambler 800 and Triumph Street Scrambler), the R nineT Scrambler is the most powerful but also the heaviest and thus least likely to actually “scramble”.
 Suspension travel isn’t good for anything other than packed dirt roads.
 This is a weird claim though, as I think apart from photoshoots, basically 100% of people wouldn’t use this to deliberately go offroad and go camping.
 It’d get dirty! (and maybe fall over and give you an expensive repair bill)

 - Handling not as good as others in the line: The geometry and the knobby tires (which you can swap out, of course) means that cornering the R nineT just doesn’t hold up to R nineT models.
 The increased rake mean you have to muscle it into corners more, adding to the effort of steering on non-road tyres if you opted for knobbies.